daniel-covelli/senior-thesis/README.md

 6. <b>Repeat</b>: Catagorize, pick, collect, and request 4 more times
 </pre>

 For more information on the methods used in this repository, reference the methods section of the [thesis paper](thesis.pdf).
-Categorizations for this project were provided by Mark Ledwich and Anna Zaitsev, [Recfluence](https://github.com/markledwich2/Recfluence#data) Channel Classification Data Set.
+Categorizations for this project were provided by Mark Ledwich and Anna Zaitsev's, [Recfluence Channel Classification Data Set](https://github.com/markledwich2/Recfluence#data).

 ### Findings